We bust some common nutrition myths and ways for weight management!

 Fact: There is virtually no nutritional difference between brown and white sugar.
 In fact, brown sugar is actually white granulated sugar with added molasses.
 Brown sugar does contain extremely small amounts of minerals, but unless you eat a gigantic portion of brown sugar every day, the mineral content difference between brown sugar and white sugar is absolutely insignificant.

 Remember that the idea that brown sugar is a healthier option than white sugar is mostly due to clever marketing.
-Similarly, so-called "diet" sodas are not "light" or "healthy" at all, since they are full of health-draining chemicals like caffeine, artificial sweeteners, sodium, and phosphoric acid.
+Similarly, so-called "diet" sodas may not be ideal for health as they may contain non-essential additives such as caffeine, artificial sweeteners, sodium, and phosphoric acid.
 Also, many foods (fruits, honey, milk) already contain other types of sugars that are well processed and used by your body.
 Be particularly careful with your sugar intake if there is a history of diabetes in your family.

 Download the HealthHub app on

 Apple Store to access more health and wellness advice at your fingertips.

 This article was last reviewed on